chakradharsrinivas16/SQL-Assignment/README.md

   (21, 'bcf@gmail.com'),
   (94, 'def@yahoo.com');
 ```
-#### Procedure holding Query to keep the value that has smallest id and delete all the other rows having same value.
+#### Procedure holding Query to keep the value that has smallest id and delete all the other rows having same value -

 The query below is a stored procedure named "Delete_rows_with_same_value_except_smallest_id".
 The query performs the below actions upon execution